-Now question is how many categories we can classify the Counters?
+Now question is how many categories we can classify it?
 And answer is we can be broadly classified into three categories:

 See the block diagram of a counter in bellow.